vic/expat/README.md

 }
 ```

+If you call an expat pattern with a single non-keyword pattern replacement, all unbound variables inside of it
-If you want to just check for the structure without binding any variable use `subject(_)` which expands to:
+will be replaced with it.
+For example, if you want to just check for the structure without binding any variable you can use `subject(_)` which expands to:

 ```elixir
 %{